πŸ§‘β€πŸ’» Structure From Motion

 Chapter 1: Taking the photos

-Here, you will learn how to take photos for SfM.
-It is a simple-enough process, but there are some points to consider.
-The equipment can be very basic (a simple camera or smartphone) to pretty elaborate (DSLR, Colour Chart, Coded Measures).
+Here you will learn how to take photos for SfM.
+It is a simple enough process, but there are a few things to consider.
+The equipment can be very basic (a simple camera or smartphone) to quite elaborate (DSLR, colour chart, coded measures).
 However, the process of taking the photos is basically the same.

 πŸ“– Estimated reading time: 5 minutes -> Go to lesson!